Binb1/Polyword/README.md

 ## Description

-Polyword helps you translating and learning words in new languages by just taking pictures of various things, such as objects or places!
+Polyword helps you translate and learning words in new languages by just taking pictures of various things, such as objects or places!

 It is an essential app when going abroad!